-Lt.
+Cmdr.
 Hill currently works in the Chief’s Office at the Santa Barbara Police Department, where he oversees the development, implementation, and evaluation of department processes and initiatives related to police accountability.
-Some of the positions Lt.
-Hill has held in the department include: Patrol Lieutenant, Detective Lieutenant, Patrol Sergeant, Professional Standards Sergeant, SWAT team entry element, SWAT sniper, SWAT team training coordinator, SWAT and CNRT Liaison, narcotics detective, special investigations detective, patrol officer, and bike patrol officer.
+Some of the positions Cmdr.
+Hill has held in the department include Patrol Lieutenant, Detective Lieutenant, Patrol Sergeant, Professional Standards Sergeant, SWAT team entry element, SWAT sniper, SWAT team training coordinator, SWAT and CNRT Liaison, narcotics detective, special investigations detective, patrol officer, and bike patrol officer.